jiyahan/fio/README.md

 # fio

-fio is small async framework, built on top of fibers
+fio is small async framework.
+You can use as abstracted interface to OS event system (like linux epoll or FreeBSD kqueue), or you can use fio 'wrappers' which let you avoid callbacks in your code.

 Current features:
-* Future's - execution units you can wait and get results from
+* Future's - execution units you can wait and get results from.
-* Daemon's - execution units for background tasks
+* Daemon's - execution units for background tasks.
-* TCP client and server code
+* TCP client and server code.
-* fork for TCP server
+* fork for TCP server (spread connections over several processes).

-See examples in _examples_ folder
+See examples in _examples_ folder.

     import std.format;
     import std.experimental.logger;